material-motion/material-motion/specifications/runtime.md

 The executor can now:

-1. convert each Plan into a physics force,
+1. convert each Intention into a physics force,
 2. apply the force to the velocity, and
 3. apply the velocity to the position